MrSingh/notes/content/read/bookshelf.md

 <h2>Fiction & Literature</h2>

+<h3>Science Fiction</h3>

+- Asimov: The Currents of Space — Isaac Asimov

+- Artemis — Andy Weir

+<h3>Fantasy</h3>

+- The Hobbit — J.R.R.
+Tolkien<span class="tag recommended">Recommended</span>

+- The Fellowship of the Ring (The Lord of the Rings, Book 1) — J.R.R.
+Tolkien<span class="tag recommended">Recommended</span>

+- The Two Towers (The Lord of the Rings, Book 2) — J.R.R.
+Tolkien<span class="tag recommended">Recommended</span>

+- The Return of the King (The Lord of the Rings, Book 3) — J.R.R.
+Tolkien<span class="tag recommended">Recommended</span>

+- Divergent (Divergent Trilogy, Book 1) — Veronica Roth

+<h3>General Fiction</h3>

+- Ask the Dust by John Fante

+- Small Things Like These by Claire Keegan

+- How Much of These Hills is Gold — C Pam Zhang

+- The Circle — Dave Eggers

+- The Promise — Damon Galgut

+- The Night She Disappeared — Lisa Jewell

+- James — Percival Everett

+- The Alchemist — Paulo Coelho

+- The Other Side of Truth — Beverley Naidoo

+- For One More Day — Mitch Albom

 - The Secret Life of Bees — Sue Monk Kidd

 - A Little Life — Hanya Yanagihara